top of page

 About

-Sandy Bekker’s paintings are inspired by her experiences with the natural elements in nature - the undulating force of our ocean and river water; the grandeur of earth's mountain peaks; the secret forest nooks and the tactility of sand; our emotively dynamic skies; the deadly life force of fire.
+Sandy Bekker’s paintings are inspired by her experiences with the natural elements in nature - the undulating force of our ocean and river water; the grandeur of earth's mountain peaks, the secret forest nooks and the tactility of sand; our emotively dynamic skies; the deadly life force of fire.
 She is an adventurous, mindful spirit who gathers material and ideas while exploring new places and cultures as well as revisiting old favourites from her past.
 She aims to express the beauty and awe of those moments, as well as her meditations on the philosophies of the diverse people she meets in those places.

 Sandy Bekker is proud to be the 4th generation of female artists in her family.
 Initially she studied fine art at The Ruth Prowse School of Art in Cape Town under Erik Laubscher.
-In 2000 she achieved a BA Fine Art(Ed) at the University of Stellenbosch.
-While there, she was awarded the Maggie Laubscher Scholarship for 3 consecutive years.
+In 2000, she achieved a BA Fine Art and Education at the University of Stellenbosch.
+While there, she was awarded the Maggie Laubscher Fine Art Scholarship for 3 consecutive years.

 bottom of page